jon-ruckwood/hal-feed-server/README.md

   - rel: other2
     href: http://other2.com/{nameOfSomePayloadAttr}

+# Default number of feed entries to include per page
+defaultEntriesPerPage: 10

 validation:
-  # Error if payload to publish does not contain the following mandatory attribute
+  # Error if payload to publish does not contain the following mandatory attributes
-  mandatoryPayloadAttributes:
+  required:
     - customerId
     - customerName